 Try to make it fun!

 Although the process can be fraught, there will still be aspects to enjoy if you approach it with the right attitude and enough time.
 You may find that listening to stories about the past, or planning the future, brings you closer together.
 Intersperse difficult jobs with breaks and serve favourite foods.
 Listen to their choice of music while you work.
 Choose some attractive new storage items.
-It doesn’t all have to be difficult!
+A big change can bring friends and relatives together - making your mover feel special, and not like an inconvenience or a problem, is important.
+Enjoy the time you are spending together!